RobiNN1/PHP-UI-Kit/docs/components/progress.md

 ## With titles and different colors

-In this case, every bar will have title and different color.
+In this case, every bar will have a title and different color.

 ```php
 echo progress([15 => 'First', 30 => 'Second', 55 => 'Third',], [